IBM-Bluemix-Docs/ComposeForElasticsearch/getting_started.md

 ibmcloud cf push
 ```

-## Step 8: Check that the app is connected to your {{site.data.keyword.composeForElasticsearch}} service
+## Step 8.
+Check that the app is connected to your {{site.data.keyword.composeForElasticsearch}} service

 1. Navigate to your {{site.data.keyword.composeForElasticsearch}} service dashboard
 2. Select _Connections_ from the dashboard menu.
 Your application should be listed under _Connected Applications_.

-If your application is not listed, repeat Steps 7 ad 8, making sure that you have entered the correct details in [manifest.yml](#update-manifest).
+If your application is not listed, repeat Steps 7 and 8, making sure that you enter the correct details in [manifest.yml](#update-manifest).

-## Step 9: Use the app
+## Step 9.
+Use the app

-Now, when you visit `<host>.mybluemix.net/` you can view the contents of your {{site.data.keyword.composeForElasticsearch}} collection.
+When you visit `<host>.mybluemix.net/`, you can view the contents of your {{site.data.keyword.composeForElasticsearch}} collection.
 As you add words and their definitions, they are added to the database and displayed.
 If you stop and restart the app, you'll see any words and definitions you've already added are now listed.

 ## Running the app locally

-Intead of pushing the app into {{site.data.keyword.cloud_notm}} you can run it locally to test the connection to your {{site.data.keyword.composeForElasticsearch}} service instance.
+Instead of pushing the app into {{site.data.keyword.cloud_notm}} you can run it locally to test the connection to your {{site.data.keyword.composeForElasticsearch}} service instance.
 To connect to the service, you need to create a set of service credentials.

 1. From your {{site.data.keyword.cloud_notm}} dashboard, open your {{site.data.keyword.composeForElasticsearch}} service instance.
 2. Select _Service Credentials_ from the main menu to open the Service Credentials view.
 3. Click **New Credential**.
 4. Choose a name for your credentials and click **Add**.
 5. Your new credentials are now listed.
 Click **View credentials** in the corresponding row of the table to view the credentials, and click the **Copy** icon to copy your credentials.
-6. In your editor of choice, create a new file with the following, inserting your credentials as shown:
+6. In your editor of choice, create a new file with the following, inserting your credentials.

   ```
   {